 - 1.1 A comprehensive financial risk assessment is undertaken for the revenue and capital budget setting process to ensure that all risks and uncertainties affecting the Council's financial position are identified as far as is reasonably practical.
 These are reviewed each year as part of the refresh of the MTFS and future year's budget forecasts.
 The key strategic financial risks to be considered in developing the MTFS are included within the table below. - Medium term financial planning, set against a backdrop of severe reductions in Government funding and unprecedented economic challenges, both nationally and globally, carries with it a significant element of risk.
 Many factors may impact on the figures presented here and themes have been highlighted where appropriate.
-Most significant are the spending pressures (waste/homelessness), the hyperinflation the country is currently experiencing, and the future funding position for local government following ongoing delays with things such as the Fair Funding Review.
-All of these issues are placing further pressure on the council to deliver balanced budgets, without impacting on frontline services. - 1.3 There have been issues with some areas of the Council's business with regards the supply chain issues with the new waste fleet having to be ordered a year in advance of delivery, and we are continuing to see increased costs in terms of labour supply and for construction costs in respect of the Council's capital programme. - 1.4 A recession would present further risk, in particular significant areas of income such as lettings income, planning fees and car park income that are linked directly to economic demand, and although a recession has so far been avoided analysts still firmly believe that it will happen soon. - 1.5 Uncertainty around current and future local government finance policy will undoubtedly affect our finances over the coming years but hopefully this will become more stable following the upcoming general election. - 1.6 Despite these risks, we will continue to plan effectively to strengthen our culture of strong financial management so that the Council can continue to meet its Corporate Plan priorities and provide the best possible services to the borough. - 1.7 As part of strengthening the financial management of the Council, we will be looking to deliver a medium term financial policy that details future savings beyond 2024-25 to show how the budget will remain balanced over the four year period.
+Most significant are the spending pressures (waste/homelessness) and the future funding position for local government following ongoing delays with things such as the Fair Funding Review.
+All of these issues are placing further pressure on the council in the delivery of a balanced budget, without impacting on frontline services. - 1.3 There were issues for the first few months of the implementation of the new waste contract and a rerouting exercise was undertaken in September to help address the problem with continued missed bins.
+A special meeting of the Environment and Climate Change Committee has been scheduled to scrutinise the contract implementation.
+The scale of the waste and street cleansing contract will always provide an element of risk to the council, but there are measures in place to minimise the impact of that risk. - 1.4 A return to recession would present further risk to the budget position, in particular significant areas of income such as lettings income, planning fees and car park income that are linked directly to economic demand.
+Although a recession has so far been avoided and interest rates are now beginning to fall there remains a risk to future impact on the council's income streams. - 1.5 Uncertainty around current and future local government finance policy will undoubtedly affect our finances over the coming years but hopefully this will become more stable following this year's general election. - 1.6 Despite these risks, we will continue to plan effectively to strengthen our culture of strong financial management so that the Council can continue to meet its Corporate Plan priorities and provide the best possible services to the borough. - 1.7 As part of strengthening the financial management of the Council, we will be looking to deliver a medium term financial policy that details future savings beyond 2025-26 to show how the budget will remain balanced over the four year period.